 We see this every day when speaking with participants in our Chronic Care Management program.
-When patients hear from a nurse on a monthly basis – they are kept engaged, their care is more reliable and consistent and they are able to preempt and prevent additional health issues.
-And when it comes to outcomes the engagement shows – those who joined the program were hospitalized 66% less than those who opted out.
+When patients hear from a nurse on a monthly basis, they are kept engaged, their care is more reliable and consistent and they are able to preempt and prevent additional health issues.
+And when it comes to outcomes the engagement shows those who joined the program were hospitalized 66% less than those who opted out.

 For patients who are not engaging, the good news is that can (and should) change.
 Specific interventions can be made to increase engagement.
-Consistent communication and health education is important.
+Consistent communication and health education are important.
 Patients often do not have a full understanding of all that is discussed with their doctor.
 Oftentimes, physicians are limited with the amount of time they have with the patient in-office.
 Services offered outside of regular in-office care, like the program we mentioned above, can help boost patient engagement.

-Some practices focus solely on technology like, patient portals to increase engagement but access to health records likely isn’t enough.
+Some practices focus solely on technology like patient portals to increase engagement but access to health records likely isn’t enough.
 They benefit more from enhanced communication and education.
 Effective physician-patient communication creates improved patient health outcomes.
 After conducting four global case studies, HealthAffairs.org writes that: “Education will drive changes in behavior across the levels of engagement for individuals and families and also for health care professionals, who need to learn new skills for partnership and communication. ”

 Access to resources

 Patient health and engagement are also influenced at the community health level.
 For example, transportation and access to pharmacies and exercise facilities play a part in patient health.
 Sometimes patients face barriers to accessing medical care and interventions are needed.
 Care management programs can help in this way by connecting the patient to resources in their local community.

 Continuity of care